-The technical definition of glatt kosher is meat from animals with smooth or defect-free lungs.
-Today, the term is often used informally to imply that a product was processed under a stricter standard of kashrut, also referred to as the Jewish dietary laws.
-Due to this, glatt kosher is sometimes thought of as being "extra" kosher, but that is a misconception, and you will find the term used beyond meat products as well.
+Glatt kosher refers to meat from animals with smooth or defect-free lungs.
+Today, the term is often used informally to imply that a product was processed under a stricter standard of kashrut (Jewish dietary laws).
+Due to this, glatt kosher is sometimes thought of as extra kosher, but that is a misconception, and you will find the term used beyond meat products.

-For meat to be kosher, it must come from a kosher animal and be slaughtered in a kosher way.
-In addition to those two conditions, for meat to be glatt kosher, it must also come from an animal with adhesion-free or smooth lungs.
+For meat to be kosher, it must come from a kosher animal slaughtered in a kosher way.
+Glatt kosher takes it further; the meat must also come from an animal with adhesion-free or smooth lungs.

-The catch is that when it comes to calves, sheep, deer, and fowl (chicken, turkey, and duck), they must be glatt in order to be deemed kosher at all in the U.S. If one of these products is labeled "glatt", it is misleading because if it were not glatt, it would not be kosher.
+The catch is that calves, sheep, deer, and fowl (chicken, turkey, and duck) must be glatt to be deemed kosher at all in the U.S. If one of these products is labeled "glatt," it is misleading because if it were not glatt, it would not be kosher.

-After the animal is slaughtered according to kashrut, the animal is opened and examined to determine whether the lungs are smooth.
-If defects are found on the lungs during the inspection, the meat is considered treif (torn, mortally injured, non-kosher).
-This stems from the verse Exodus 22:30: "Do not eat meat from an animal torn [trefa] in the field."
-If the lungs are found to be defect-free or smooth, the meat is considered to be glatt kosher.
+After it's slaughtered according to kashrut, the animal is opened and examined to determine whether the lungs are smooth.
+If defects are found on the lungs during the inspection, the meat is considered treif (torn, non-kosher).
+This stems from the verse Exodus 22:30: "Do not eat meat from an animal torn [treifah] in the field."
+The meat is considered glatt kosher if the lungs are defect-free or smooth.

-While there is a special focus on an animal's lungs in defining glatt kosher, other physical defects can deem an animal non-kosher.
-These include broken bones, punctures or cuts, and terminal illnesses that would have caused the animal to suffer in life, all of which would designate that animal as treif.
+While a special focus is on an animal's lungs when defining glatt kosher, other physical defects can deem an animal non-kosher.
+An animal will be designated treif if it has broken bones, punctures or cuts, or a terminal illness that would have caused suffering during its life.

-Some Jewish communities restrict their diet to glatt kosher meats alone.
-This is referred to as Bais Yosef Glatt.
+Referred to as glatt Beit Yosef, some Jewish communities restrict their diet to glatt kosher meats alone.
 Other communities do not specify this requirement, so non-glatt kosher meats are acceptable.

-While the term glatt technically means the lungs of the kosher and kosher-slaughtered animal were smooth, the term is often used colloquially to imply a higher standard of kashrut.
-It is similar to the way the term mehadrin (food prepared in the strictest kosher way) is used in Israel.
-However, just because a product is glatt, does not mean it is necessarily higher quality or more kosher than a non-glatt meat.
+Glatt is often used colloquially to imply a higher standard of kashrut.
+It is similar to how the term mehadrin (food prepared in the strictest kosher way) is used in Israel.
+However, just because a product is glatt does not mean it is necessarily higher quality or more kosher than non-glatt meat.

-Even though only meat can be technically glatt kosher, the term is often loosely used today to refer to non-meat items.
-Many suppliers of glatt kosher items will refer to all their products as glatt kosher.
-You may, for instance, find fish with the same glatt kosher sticker as is used on meat being sold one aisle over.
+Even though only meat can technically be glatt kosher, the term is often loosely used today to refer to non-meat items.
+Many suppliers of glatt kosher items will refer to all of their products as glatt kosher.
+You may, for instance, find fish or chicken with the same glatt kosher sticker that's used on meat sold one aisle over.

-In addition, many suppliers of glatt kosher meat will refer to their whole service as glatt kosher.
-So don't be surprised to see bakers, caterers, restaurants, and stores labeled as glatt kosher.
-In many instances, it is a marketing technique and a rather misleading label.
+In addition, many suppliers of glatt kosher meat refer to their full service as glatt kosher.
+Don't be surprised to see bakers, caterers, restaurants, and stores labeled as glatt kosher.
+It is a marketing technique and a rather misleading label in many instances.